 Sit for a minute and imagine yourself tasting lemonade and pay attention to how your mouth puckers just from thinking about it.
 This sensation is how our mouths anticipate the acidity in lemonade.
 The next time you taste wine, pay attention to this specific puckering sensation.
 After tasting several wines, you’ll create a mental benchmark of where the acidity hits your palate and you’ll also begin to notice that some wines (such as Riesling) tend to have higher acidity than others.

 Sweetness decreases the sensation of acidity

 The perfect way to contextualize how sweetness reduces the sensation of acidity in wine is to compare how you react to tasting a raw lemon to Coca-Cola.
-Technically, they have the same pH (around 2.5), but since coke is sweet it’s not as intense.
-This is why Brut sparkling wines taste dry but actually have a few grams per liter of residual sugar.
+Technically, they have the same pH (around 2.5), but since coke is sweet, it’s not as intense.
+This is why Brut sparkling wines taste dry but only have a few grams per liter of residual sugar.

 Balancing acidity in food and wine pairing

 Pages 32–33 of Wine Folly: The Essential Guide to Wine

 Jumpstart Your Wine Education

 Get the Wine 101 Guide free when you subscribe to the free Wine Folly newsletter.Learn More

 When pairing food and wine, it’s useful to first take into account the tastes found in a dish (sweet, sour, bitter, salty, fat, umami, etc.) Your goal is to create a basic profile of the dish in your mind and then select a wine that compliments those fundamental traits.
 When working with acidity, you’ll notice that sweetness, saltiness, and fat balance the sour taste of acidity.
 This is why Champagne and French fries pair so well together (acidity + fat and salt).